- Belmont University is a senior, co-educational university located in Nashville, Tennessee.

 - Belmont University grants eight undergraduate degrees: the Bachelor of Arts (B.A.), the Bachelor of Business Administration (B.B.A.), the Bachelor of Fine Arts (B.F.A.), the Bachelor of Music (B.M.), the Bachelor of Science (B.S.), Bachelor of Science in Public Health (B.S.P.H.), Bachelor of Science in Nursing (B.S.N.), and Bachelor of Social Work (B.S.W.).

 - Majors, Concentrations and minors are offered in: Undergraduate Programs

 - Graduate degrees offered are the M.A., M.S., M.ACC., M.B.A., M.Ed., M.A.T., M.M., M.S.A., M.S.N., M.S.O.T., O.T.D., D.P.T., Pharm.
 D., J.D., and D.N.P..
 Graduate programs are offered in: Graduate Programs

 An academic average of “C” on all Belmont University work attempted is required for graduation.

-Belmont University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Belmont University.
+Belmont University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctorate degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Belmont University.

 Belmont University offers degrees in a wide range of subjects.
-Students seeking baccalaureate degrees may choose from over 80 major areas and 50 minor areas.
-Preprofessional programs are offered in dentistry, engineering, imaging technology, medicine, optometry, law, pharmacy, medical technology, and theology.
+Students seeking baccalaureate degrees may choose from over 100 major areas and 80 minor areas.
+Pre-professional programs are offered in dentistry, engineering, medicine, optometry, law, pharmacy, medical technology, and theology.